mattermost/docs/doc/charts/redis/index.md

 have persistence based on [RDB](https://redis.io/topics/persistence) saved to a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), if provided with a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim).
-The use of [AOF](https://redis.io/topics/persistence) has been deemed a research item for future development.
+The use of [AOF](https://redis.io/topics/persistence) is currently a research item for future development.

 We will add the capability to split Redis queues based on class, along with High Availability